Copyright © 2022 Hannes Wessels Therapist & Educational Psychologist

 Educational psychologists can provide interventions to optimise human functioning in relation to their learning and development.
 Therefore, educational psychologists can provide therapy, group therapy, workshops etc. as intervention strategies in order to advance a person’s functioning connected to their learning and development.

 Educational psychologists can assess cognitive, personality, emotional, and neuropsychological functions of people in relation to their learning and development as long as they have been trained to administer the assessments.
 Therefore, we assess to identify and diagnose psychopathology and barriers to learning and development.

 In order to contribute to the field of educational psychology, an educational psychologist can design, manage, conduct and supervise psychological research related to learning and development.

 Educational psychologists can also provide training advice on the development of policies, based on various aspects of psychological theory, and research.
 They can also design, manage, and evaluate educationally-based programmes.

 An educational psychologist can also do psycho-legal work to provide an expert opinion or evidence.

 Educational psychologists work with difficulties related to learning and development.
 As learning and development is a lifelong occurrence they can work with any individual or group, regardless of age, as long as it is related to learning and development.
 The services an educational psychologist can provide are:

 - Career Counselling

 - Psycho-legal work

-If you feel that you or your child needs the services of an educational psychologist please feel free to contact me.
-I am an educational psychologist in Centurion, South Africa.
+If you feel that you needs the services of an educational psychologist please feel free to contact me.
+I am an educational psychologist in Cape Town and the Northern Suburbs, South Africa.